homeawaymg/RestfulWebAPIForPrivateBlockchain/README.md

 # Restful WebAPI for Private Blockchain

-RESTful API using a Node.js HAPI framewor that will interfaces with a private blockchain.
+RESTful API using a Node.js HAPI framework that interfaces with a private blockchain.
 Functionality that can be consumed by several types of web clients ranging from desktop, mobile, and IoT devices for a private blockchain.

 The API project exposes two endpoints: